 As a small business owner, you are no doubt an expert at what you do, but being that as well as an expert in getting your website exactly how you would like it may be asking a bit too much.
 So it’s important to know how to ask for help when you need it.

 It doesn’t matter how IT savvy you are, sometimes there are things that you just don’t know.
 There are a lot of people around that can help, but it may be hard to know who will be the best person to be able to help, who you can trust, who you can talk to so that you know you are being treated right and getting the job done correctly, as well as who will do it in a timely manner, and not rip you off.

 Sure, you can outsource a lot of work overseas, but I’m sure you have heard a lot of horror stories of work taking years to finish, or others being held to ransom and being forced to make payments so that they can get access to their own websites.

-For reasons like this, it’s often best to stick to locals that you can actually have a conversation with, that know their stuff, that comes referred and with good reviews and feedback.
-You want to go with someone who you can communicate with you, that stick to the timeframes, and delivers what they say they will.
+For reasons like this, it’s often best to stick to locals that you can actually have a conversation with, that know their stuff, that comes referred, and with good reviews and feedback.
+You want to go with someone with who you can communicate, that sticks to the timeframes, and delivers what they say they will.

 Now, as mentioned earlier, there are a lot of these tasks that you can do by yourself, but you have to ask yourself:

 - Is this the best use of your time?